 Alioth is a consultancy that provides open educational opportunities for everyone.
 We specialize in data analytics and visualization.

 We've worked with organizations like NASA, SETI, UCSF, and other private companies.
-Our work is primarily focused on aerospace and astronomy, although it also includes health, geology, and civics.
+Our work is primarily focused on aerospace and astronomy, although it has also included geology, civics, and health.

 See below for some examples of projects we've completed.